 $ sudo apachectl restart

-First command disables existing default site.
-Once Apache is restarted, test if you can see all the three site.
-You might have to add ServerName values to your hosts file corresponding to Apache server’s local IP address.
-If you can access all the three sites you have successfully completed this step.
+First command disables the existing default site.
+Once Apache is restarted, test if you can see all three sites.
+You might have to add ServerName values to your hosts file corresponding to the Apache server’s local IP address.
+If you can access all three sites, you have completed this step.

 GeoIPEnable On